Phonological Awareness Description

 - It helps readers understand the alphabetic principle, i.e., that words are made up of multiple sounds, each represented by a letter or letter combination.

-Phonemic awareness is an essential reading skill, but not easy:
+Phonemic awareness is not easy:

 - There are approximately 40 phonemes or sound units.